DanZinagri/NicheD20_Quartz/content/Classes/Martial/Rogue/_index.md

 At 5th and 7th level, the Rogue gains access to a more powerful specialization known as a Improved Niche; expanding upon their Rogue Niches chosen at 1st level.
 You may select an additional Rouge's Niche instead of selecting an Improved Niche.

-For a complete listing of Improved Niches see [[List of Improved Niches|List of Improved Niches]]
+For a complete listing of Improved Niches see [List of Improved Niches](./List%20of%20Improved%20Niches.md)
 ## Skill Mastery

 At 6th level, the rogue becomes so confident in the use of certain skills that she can use them reliably even under adverse conditions.
 Upon gaining this ability, she selects a number of skills equal to her Intelligence modifier (minimum 1).
 When making a skill check with one of these skills, she may take 10 even if normally unable to do so.